 Grilled Pork

-Throw everything into a food processor or blender, and blend it up.
+Throw all the marinade ingredients into a food processor or blender, and blend them up.

 If you don’t have a food processor or blender, chop up the shallots, garlic and lemongrass and mix everything together with a whisk.